WRITE BY THE LAKE 2020:

 The most beautiful views in the world

-Housing costs are paid in addition to tuition, and are separate so that you can choose whether you would like a private room and private bathroom (very limited) or a shared room/shared bathroom with one other student.
-Once you have been accepted, we will book the room that best meets your budget preferences (rooms are generally $35/night - $85/night), but please keep in mind that all housing is first-come, first-served.
+Housing costs at the lake are paid in addition to tuition, and are separate so that you can choose whether you would like a private room and private bathroom (very limited) or a shared room/shared bathroom with one other student.
+Once you have been accepted, we will book the room that best meets your budget preferences (rooms are generally $25 - $85/night for the 8 nights at the lake), but please keep in mind that all housing is first-come, first-served.